chrisanderton/heroku-osrm-buildpack/README.md

 Uses OSRM release 4.8.1 by default - this can be overridden by setting the `OSRM_VERSION` config variable.

+###Procfile

+The buildpack will create a default Procfile if none is present.

 ###Data Files

 There are a number of options for specifying the data files that will be used by `osrm-routed`.